yelircaasi/minimal-working-examples/README.md

 # minimal-working-examples
 Small-as-possible snippets that can be used as building blocks in larger projects.
-Coding challenges and small interview-style tasks are also fair game.
+Coding challenges and small interview-style tasks are also fair game as are small self-contained projects.